dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 024: PCPP Context/Title Data Loss on Tab Switch or Cycle Change

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/history.service.ts`
--   **Cycles Observed:** C185, C189, C190
+-   **Cycles Observed:** C185, C189, C190, C1
 -   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost.
-This can also manifest as a newly created cycle disappearing entirely from the UI after navigating away and back.
-The data loss occurs when the user performs an action that reloads the view's state from disk, such as creating a new cycle, switching to a different cycle, or switching to another VS Code tab and then returning.
+This can also manifest as a newly created cycle disappearing entirely from the UI after navigating away and back, or an imported cycle history failing to display correctly.
+The data loss occurs when the user performs an action that reloads the view's state from disk, such as creating a new cycle, switching to a different cycle, or importing a history file.
 The data is not persisted to `dce_history.json` in time, or the wrong cycle is loaded on re-initialization.
 -   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by two related race conditions:
     1.  **Debounced Save vs. State Load:** The application waits for a pause in user input before saving changes to disk (debouncing).
 When the user switches cycles, the state is reloaded from `dce_history.json` *before* the debounced save has executed, overwriting recent changes with stale data from the file.
     2.  **Stale `lastViewedCycleId`:** The application persists the ID of the last cycle the user was viewing.
 However, this ID was only being updated by a fallback `visibilitychange` event handler.
-When a user created a new cycle or navigated to an existing one, this ID was not updated immediately.
+When a user created a new cycle, navigated to an existing one, or imported a new history, this ID was not updated immediately.
 Upon panel re-initialization (e.g., tabbing away and back), the panel would request the initial data, and the backend would serve the data for the *old, stale* `lastViewedCycleId`, causing the UI to revert to a previous cycle and making the new cycle's content inaccessible.
 -   **Codified Solution & Best Practice:**
     1.  **Trigger Save Before Navigation:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
     2.  **Synchronize `lastViewedCycleId`:** The event handlers for creating a new cycle (`handleNewCycle`) and changing the current cycle (`handleCycleChange`) **must** send an immediate, synchronous IPC message (`SaveLastViewedCycle`) to the backend.
+The handler for importing history must clear this value.
 This ensures the backend's record of the last viewed cycle is never stale.
-    3.  **Save on Visibility Change:** The `visibilitychange` event listener remains as a crucial fallback to handle cases like switching VS Code tabs or closing the window.
+    3.  **Self-Healing Initial Load:** The backend's `getInitialCycle` logic must be self-healing.
+If a `lastViewedCycleId` is found, it must first verify that a cycle with that ID actually exists in the history file.
+If it doesn't, the service must ignore the stale ID and fall back to loading the cycle with the highest ID number, ensuring the user always sees valid, accessible data.
     4.  **Save on New Cycle Creation:** The `handleNewCycle` function must perform two synchronous saves: first, it saves the state of the cycle being departed.
 Second, after setting the state for the new, empty cycle, it must immediately construct the new cycle object and save it to disk.
 This ensures the new cycle is persisted before any other user action can occur.

 ---